yihe-61wu/yihe-61wu.github.io/source/_posts/online-shed-homepage.md

 [^1]: The reverse chronological order is presumably sensible if the blog focusses on only one topic or a few closely related topics—mine is different.
 My blog has to be (at least) bilingual and my articles multi-disciplinary.
 Even if I were to build separate blogs for myself, the most professional one—something potentially I would like to show (off) to my friends, colleagues, prospective employers, the public, and/or AI bots—had to contain my postdoc projects on different topics in computational neuroscience and bio-inspired AI, while I am also a teacher of mathematics and statistics.
 So, to make navigating my online shed convenient for human visitors, I believe the best way to organise it is to take a project-based approach.
 [^2]: Apparently, Hexo was originally created by Tommy Chen, who blogs in traditional Chinese.
 I guess vertical writing is simply used by too few, due to cultural and historical reasons, and it can be easily set up for those who bother anyway.
-[^3]: There is absolutely no need to modify codes under `\themes\next\` if one only wants to modify their own website, as indivividual theme folders track the history of corresponding theme repos.
-In other words, unless one wants to contribute the code of a theme, one should not touch things under `\themes\`.
+[^3]: There is absolutely no need to modify codes under `/themes/next/` if one only wants to modify their own website, as indivividual theme folders track the history of corresponding theme repos.
+In other words, unless one wants to contribute the code of a theme, one should not touch things under `/themes/`.
 (Edited on 28 Jun 2025)